- Most tests in our online courses require passwords.

 - NDCDE asks that Exam Administrators (EA) follow EA policies and procedures regarding the proctoring of exams.
 This includes the EA manually entering the test password, as passwords are never to be given to students.
 EA’s should select NO if they are ever prompted by the browser to save the exam password they enter.

 - On shared computers (library, lab etc) used for testing, it is highly encouraged to have the ‘Remember Password’ feature turned OFF for all web browsers installed.
 You may want to share this page with your IT staff as they may already have strategies in place to centrally manage the settings of all web browsers at your school.

 - Google Chrome is NDCDE’s recommended browser for students to use while taken online exams.
 Your school may want to look into ensuring that Google Chrome is a browsing option for students taking online courses.

 The following resources may help familiarize yourself with the password management features of the 3 most common browsers:

-Note: Microsoft Internet Explorer and Apple Safari are not supported browsers and are not recommended for online testing in NDCDE Courses.
+Note: Microsoft Internet Explorer is not a supported browser and is not recommended for online testing in NDCDE Courses.